Warning: this blog post is long.

 This process is standardised, straightforward, and legally certain.
 In the real world the process is absolutely mandatory for every offering of investments to the public.
 However, ICO promoters to date have all chosen not to follow this remarkably simple, standardized process.

 Which is odd – since if these transactions were all above-board, legally kosher investments, as they have been marketed, I can’t see any reason why someone wouldn’t try to make them stand up to the scrutiny of the regulators.
 Surely an opportunity to legally access public capital markets with a simple coin is an opportunity too good to pass up.

 But I digress.

-1B) Please note: the argument that tokens are “not an investment” is complete bullshit
+1B) Please note: the argument that tokens are “not an investment” is nonsense

 When cryptogeeks talk securities law, Dunning and Kruger are never very far away.
 A first-year trainee lawyer in a banking seat has the requisite training to see that blockchain token-sale transactions would not pass muster with the regulators.
 And by “not pass muster,” I mean not even close.